-The ZappBug Heater is the second most compact bed bug heater offered today.
+The ZappBug Heater is just the right size for most homes.

-It is not without its faults, however.
-As with most entry-level heaters, cold spots and a noisy fan are part of the package.
+It is not perfect, but it will certainly do the job in most homes.
+As with most entry-level heaters, cold spots and a noisy fan are part of the deal.

 - Volume: 13.6 cubic feet (collapses into 13 inch cube without heater)